gopi487krishna/proposal-gsoc-2020/README.md

 I have a considerable amount of knowledge in C++ and am quite comfortable working in C++ as C++ has been the daily driver for all my needs ( From last 2 years I have been working more on System Programming Projects than in others ).
 Also along with C++ I have good proficiency in languages such as C#, Visual Basic,  RUST, Java.

 **Reason for Contributing to Boost Libraries**
 C++ is the best language that I have worked on till now and out of curiosity I wanted to know how the libraries and and new features were introduced in the C++ language.
-This is when i got introduc
+This is when i was introduced to boost libraries for C++.
+I learned that Boost wrote code  that was exceptional in quality and performance

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzMTk1MTcyNSw4NjI2NzA3ODAsLTIyNj
+eyJoaXN0b3J5IjpbMjE5NDg0MTMxLDg2MjY3MDc4MCwtMjI2MD
-A2MzQ4NSw5Nzg1ODU1NjQsLTEwMjU5MDkxNDUsNDE5MDQ3Njk1
+YzNDg1LDk3ODU4NTU2NCwtMTAyNTkwOTE0NSw0MTkwNDc2OTUs
-LC0xMDM2MTY0ODIsLTQwODcyMjI1LDEzMzgwODU4MTUsLTE5MD
+LTEwMzYxNjQ4MiwtNDA4NzIyMjUsMTMzODA4NTgxNSwtMTkwNT
-U1NzY3MTgsMzUzNTA0MzIzLC0xNjA0MjE3Mzc5LDU2NjcyOTE5
+U3NjcxOCwzNTM1MDQzMjMsLTE2MDQyMTczNzksNTY2NzI5MTkx
-MSw3Mzk2NDI1NjgsNjE3NTUxNzIwLC0xNjM0NzYxMjU1XX0=
+LDczOTY0MjU2OCw2MTc1NTE3MjAsLTE2MzQ3NjEyNTVdfQ==
 -->